-[ This blog tries to summarize my research journey from childhood to now.
+[ This blog tries to summarize my research journey from Universe to Sun to Moon to Earth to Body to Brain.
 Some of this is covered in a talk I gave at IIASA, Vienna – https://youtu.be/327A01oYqdo ]

 While studying in Netarhat School, at an early age, I developed interest in scientific research.
 I was good in Mathematics and Science but poor in languages.
 During school days, I started reading many books of mathematics and Physics.
 I got specially interested in Mathematical Puzzles and Fallacies.
 I also had the chance to go through a book on “Vedic Mathematics” and learnt some of the tricks of speedy calculations.
 While I was in class 9th, I developed interest in Elementary Particles and wanted to do research in Particle Physics.